-- Services Costs: - CPRIT reimburses for services using Medicare reimbursement rates.
-Describe the source of funding for all services where CPRIT funds are not requested. - CPRIT does not allow recovery of costs related to tests that have not been recommended by the USPSTF. - Other Expenses: - Incentives: Use of incentives or positive rewards to change or elicit behavior is allowed; however, incentives may only be used based on strong evidence of their effectiveness for the purpose and in the priority population identified by the applicant.
+- CPRIT reimburses for services using Medicare reimbursement rates.
+Describe the source of funding for all services where CPRIT funds are not requested. - CPRIT does not allow recovery of costs related to tests that have not been recommended by the USPSTF.

+• Other Expenses:

+Incentives: Use of incentives or positive rewards to change or elicit behavior is allowed; however, incentives may only be used based on strong evidence of their

+- effectiveness for the purpose and in the priority population identified by the applicant.
 CPRIT will not fund cash incentives.
 The maximum dollar value allowed for an incentive per person, per activity or session, is \$25. - Costs Not Related to Cancer Prevention and Control: CPRIT does not allow recovery of any costs for services not related to cancer (eg, health physicals, HIV testing). - Indirect/Shared Costs: Texas law limits the amount of grant funds that may be spent on indirect/shared expenses to no more than 5% of the total award amount (5.263% of the direct costs).
 Guidance regarding indirect cost recovery can be found in CPRIT's Administrative Rules.

-4.4.12.
+4.4.13.
 Current and Pending Support and Sources of Funding

 Use the template provided on the CARS (https://CPRITGrants.org).
 Describe the funding source and duration of all current and pending support for the proposed project, including a capitalization table that reflects private investors, if any.
-For continuation/expansion applications, information for the original/most recently funded project need not be included here.

-4.4.13.
+4.4.14.
 Biographical Sketches